MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/how-to-convert-an-installed-x64-windows-7.md

 # How to convert an installed x64 Windows 7 system

-The following steps are intended for when the ITPro is in a situation where they need to convert from Legacy MBR+CSM to UEFI+GPT.
+The following steps are intended for use when the ITPro is in a situation where they need to convert from Legacy MBR+CSM to UEFI+GPT.
 Usually they start with a system that was installed with Windows 7 x64.
 For x86 OS, see section in FAQ below about "What is the dependency on 32-bit vs. 64-bit UEFI".
 Installed in BIOS mode to Legacy MBR boot disk with CSM enabled, and you know or have checked with the OEM for that system to ensure that the system has the following:

 1. Ability to enable and disable the CSM